nxrotxm/nmap-zero-to-advanced/README.md

 ### 📌 Description:

-- Save scan output in txt format.
+- Saves scan results to a file.

 ### 📷 Output: